InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 As we've seen in this article many of the reasons for individuals and corporations to get active in Open Source also apply to Inner Source projects.
-What we've seen as well is the that it's not only altruistic reasons that drive people to collaborate in Inner Source projects - often it's easy to identify business reasons for when collaboration like this makes a lot of sense.
+What we've seen as well is that it's not only altruistic reasons that drive people to collaborate in Inner Source projects - often it's easy to identify business reasons for when collaboration like this makes a lot of sense.